 This collection represents the 23 most romantic Bones episodes of all time.
 Enjoy!

-In “The Blond in the Game” Brennan and Booth are up against Howard Epps for the second time and it’s a harrowingly disappointing case.
+In “The Blonde in the Game” Brennan and Booth are up against Howard Epps for the second time and it’s a harrowingly disappointing case.
 Brennan is forced to shoot and kill Epps’ minion just as Epps had hoped.
-Brennan is understandably upset about taking her first life, until Booth talks her through it and offers her a gift: Jasper the Pig.
+Brennan is understandably upset about taking her first life until Booth talks her through it and offers her a gift: Jasper the Pig.

 #22 “The Girl with the Curl”

 In “The Girl with the Curl” Booth is already dating Camille, though they both think no one knows.
 After closing a case, Booth blows off Cam to order Thai food and help Brennan with paperwork.
 During their chat they both demurely admit that they find each other attractive.
 Adding to the romance of this episode is Hodgela’s perfect swing set date (which you will see in slide #9) along with the non-marriage proposal Angela finally accepts.

 #21 “The Truth in the Lye”